 CU students participate in over 5,000 hours of service-learning projects in the Grand Rapids community.

-93% of graduates receive employment or graduate school acceptance upon graduation.
+93% of 2016 graduates received employment or graduate school acceptance upon graduating.

 Professional academic advisors meet at least twice with 100% of freshmen students, ensuring a successful transition to college.

 Cornerstone employs 34% of students in order to provide them with additional options to afford their college investment.

 IMPACT MATTERS – INFLUENCE THE WORLD FOR CHRIST

 Cornerstone’s global opportunities broaden the educational experience, deepen students’ cultural knowledge, and strengthen students’ Christian faith.

 Students can spend a semester pursuing their passions by studying in the beautiful landscapes of Ireland, or they can trek through the rugged terrain of Hawaii during the two-week J-term.
 With over 30 study abroad programs in places like Australia, China, Oxford, and Dubai, Cornerstone students have a whole bunch of opportunities to add new context to their studies, all while earning college credit.
 A few of CU’s study abroad options include: